Decoding Dark Matter Substructure without Supervision: Discussion Conclusion

-The results we obtained support the conclusion that unsupervised models can be a useful first step in an analysis pipeline to establish the most anomalous (potentially promising) sources for further follow up with dedicated supervised machine algorithms for further classification or with standard Bayesian likelihood analysis techniques.
-The advantage of such a first step is that no model-specific knowledge was assumed while looking for anomalous sources.
+The results support the conclusion that unsupervised models can be used as model-independent dark matter substructure anomaly detectors and a useful first step in an analysis pipeline to establish the most anomalous sources that can be further followed up with dedicated supervised algorithms or with standard Bayesian likelihood analysis techniques.
+We tested the performance of such a pipeline by combining an unsupervised and supervised model to classify data into substructure and no substructure classes for known substructure classes.
+The combined discriminating power of an autoencoder and a fully-supervised classifier was able to appreciably improve binary classification performance for known substructure classes.
+Finally, our anomaly detector is generally sensitive to other types of substructure models that are not currently known or anticipated, and hence can form an important standalone component of general dark matter substructure searches, while achieving performance comparable to supervised architectures.

-Finally, we found that calculating the loss for images with substructure hint at the location of substructure.
-While we don't explore this idea further, it would be interesting to investigate an approach like this in future work.

-We would now like to stress some of the limitations of this analysis.
-While we have gone to lengths to create simulations that approximate realistic lensing images, for example by ensuring similar SNR to real lensing images, likely even higher fidelity simulations are needed for the application of this technique to real data.
-The simulations in this work also do not consider the impact of interlopers to the lensing signature.
-Indeed, since it may be the case that impact of interlopers on the lensing signature dominates the contributions from substructure, it may be prohibitively difficult to disentangle the two effects in an unsupervised analysis.
-Nonetheless, unsupervised algorithms can still be useful in the interloper dominated case as useful constrains on dark matter can still be had from measurements of line of sight halos.

-Although our unsupervised learning results show solid performance and excellent potential, there is still further room for improvement in their performance compared to our supervised results with state-of-the-art {\it ResNet} models.
-This can be seen from Table \ref{tab:arc_tab} where the AUC score for {\it ResNet} is stable between Models A \& B, but becomes more degraded for unsupervised architectures.
-One can imagine extending to architectures even more optimized for sparse data - like our lensing images.
-One interesting future direction is the application of graph-based models \cite{2018arXiv181208434Z}.
-Another possible direction to consider, in the short term, is using transfer learning to train our architecture on real data by starting from our models which have been trained on simulations.
-We leave these, the creation of even-higher fidelity simulations, and investigating the correlation between loss and substructure location for future work.
+We also found that calculating the reconstruction loss for images with substructure hints at their location, a useful property for future work.
+We found that the performance of binary classifiers trained on error map data was comparable to using lensing images directly, meaning that it contains all the relevant information for classification.
+While we do not explore error maps further in this work, they could prove useful in trying to \textit{invert} the lensing equation to infer the distribution of dark matter substructure on the lensing plane.

+To our knowledge, this is the first result that shows that a fully unsupervised model can reach close to ideal anomaly detection performance in a realistic application, is competitive with supervised models in scenarios that favor supervised models by design, and when combined with supervised models gives the top performance overall.
+To this end, we believe that unsupervised algorithms will play a critical role in future machine learning applications to dark matter searches.